The NRH Audit Committee – Terms of Reference

 1.2.
 All members of the Committee shall be non-executive members of the Board, at least one of whom shall have recent and relevant financial experience.
 The Chairman of the Board shall not be a member of the Committee.

 1.3.
 Only members of the Committee have the right to attend Committee meetings.
-However, other individuals such as the Chairman of the Board, the Chief Executive and the Financial Controller may be invited to attend all or part of any meeting as and when appropriate.
+However, other individuals such as the Chairman of the Board, the Chief Executive, the Deputy Chief Executive and the Financial Controller may be invited to attend all or part of any meeting as and when appropriate.

 1.4.
 The external auditors will be invited to attend meetings of the Committee on a regular basis.